-Anyone can get cellulitis.
+Anyone can get cellulitis, including children.
 Generally, a wound such as a cut, ulcer, animal bite, or surgical site puts a person at risk for cellulitis.
 Some people, however, particularly those with a weakened immune system, can get cellulitis without a cut or sore.

 What causes cellulitis?